anthill/open-moulinette/README.md

 - **caf** will download all the datasets from caf open-data at the city level and cleanly aggregate them in on single csv file.

+- **impot_locaux** will download all files from elements of local taxation at city level.

 ## Dashboard

 We made a workshop to show how we can visualize and query these datasets with elastic search and kibana.